Email Marketing: The Complete Guide 2026

 Using Transactional Emails as a Marketing Channel

 Transactional emails are triggered by a user action and primarily contain relevant information about that action.
-They are not subject to the same GDPR restrictions as marketing emails, since they are necessary for contract fulfillment.
+They are not subject to the same GDPR restrictions as marketing emails, since they are necessary for the fulfillment of a contract.

 Typical transactional emails: